ionic-team/capacitor-docs/versioned_docs/version-v4/main/getting-started/environment-setup.md

 Don't just trust us!
 This is how [brew.sh](https://brew.sh) recommends installing Homebrew.
 :::

-If you do not want to install Homebrew, instructions can be found below for an alternative, however it is not recommended.
+If you do not want to install Homebrew, instructions can be found below for an alternative; however, this is not recommended.

 ### CocoaPods